KoilDoch/F21DV-Labs/js/README.md

 Exercises 22, 23, 24, 25, 26 and 27

 Using data generated from csv files to draw mutliple lines on a singular line chart.

 The lines are colored using generated values.

 Each line also contains markers which show the data points of each entry.

-One line has attached text with every 5th point.
+One line has attached text with every 15th point.

+A graphic is also attached as a background.

 ## multipleBar.js [1: Bar][4]